Alberta Hunter: Early years: 1910s–1940s

 Hunter recorded prolifically during the 1920s, starting with sessions for Black Swan in 1921, Paramount in 1922–1924, Gennett in 1924, OKeh in 1925–1926, Victor in 1927 and Columbia in 1929.
 While still working for Paramount, she also recorded for Harmograph Records under the pseudonym May Alix.

 Hunter wrote "Downhearted Blues" with Lovie Austin and recorded the track for Ink Williams at Paramount Records.
 She received only $368 in royalties.
 Williams had secretly sold the recording rights to Columbia Records in a deal in which all royalties were paid to him.
 The song became a big hit for Columbia, with Bessie Smith as the vocalist.
 This record sold almost 1 million copies.
 Hunter learned what Williams had done and stopped recording for him.

 In 1928, Hunter played Queenie opposite Paul Robeson in the first London production of Show Boat at Drury Lane.
 She subsequently performed in nightclubs throughout Europe and appeared for the 1934 winter season with Jack Jackson's society orchestra at the Dorchester, in London.
 One of her recordings with Jackson is "Miss Otis Regrets".

-While at the Dorchester, she made several HMV recordings with the orchestra and appeared in Radio Parade of 1935 (1934), the first British theatrical film to feature the short-lived Dufaycolor, but Hunter's segment was one of only two in color.
+While at the Dorchester, she made several His Master's Voice recordings with the orchestra and appeared in Radio Parade of 1935 (1934), the first British theatrical film to feature the short-lived Dufaycolor, but Hunter's segment was one of only two in color.
 She spent the late 1930s fulfilling engagements on both sides of the Atlantic and the early 1940s performing at home.

 Hunter eventually moved to New York City.
 She performed with Bricktop and recorded with Louis Armstrong and Sidney Bechet.
-With a vocal duet chorus between Clarence Todd and herself, "Cake Walking Babies (From Home)," featuring the Bechet and Armstrong, was another one of Hunter's hits recorded in December 1924 during her time in New York City.
+With a vocal duet chorus between Clarence Todd and herself, "Cake Walking Babies (From Home)," featuring Bechet and Armstrong, was another one of Hunter's hits recorded in December 1924 during her time in New York City.
 She continued to perform on both sides of the Atlantic, and as the head of the U.S.O.'s first black show, until her mother's death.

 In 1944, she took a U.S.O. troupe to Casablanca and continued entertaining troops in both theatres of war for the duration of World War II and into the early postwar period.
 In the 1950s, she led U.S.O. troupes in Korea, but her mother's death in 1957 led her to seek a radical career change.